How to Clean Cycling Shoes?

 Once you complete the cleaning and drying, it’s finally time to reassemble the shoe.
 Put the insoles back in and ensure there aren’t any wrinkles, as these may get permanent and lead to discomfort.

-There’s usually no difference in the cleaning process between regular shoes from white shoes.
+There’s usually no difference in the cleaning process between regular and white shoes.
 However, a few extra steps help, and we’ll describe those steps here.

 Toothpaste